openlegend/core-rules/core/src/09-special-equipment/01-chapter-nine.md

 > \
 > *Is it versatile?* Yes. +1 WL.
 Double jump distance will allow a character to overcome a large variety of obstacles, and provide enhanced maneuverability in both combat and non-combat scenarios. \
 > \
 > *Is it powerful?* Mildly. +1 WL.
-The maneuverability granted by this property is about on par to Teleport Power Level 3. \
+The maneuverability granted by this property is about on par to Teleport power level 3. \
 > \
 > *Is it limiting?* No. It doesn't restrict other abilities nor is it limited to niche scenarios. \
 > \